tallforasmurf/PPQT2/extras/sphinx/index.rst

 Using a Limited Find Range
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use a limited Find range when you want to make use search and replace in one part of the book.
+Use a limited Find range when you want to use search and replace in one part of the book.

 For example, suppose you are working on the Table of Contents, and you want to make use find/replace to make changes only in that part of the book.
 Select the Table of Contents by clicking at the top of it, and shift-clicking at the end.
 Then on the Find panel, click **In Range**.